waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 Let's write a specification for the bike that describes how we believe the bike should behave.
 We're intentionally keeping everything very simple right now.
 It's not because this is a tutorial for beginners but because it's a good thing to do.
 As you design the system, you should move in small steps regardless of your experience.

 Create a file `spec/bike_spec.rb`.
 We'll put our bike examples there.
-The name should end in "_spec" since this is the convention [rspec](http://rspec.info) uses.
+The name should end in "_spec" since this is the convention :pill: [rspec](https://github.com/makersacademy/course/blob/master/pills/rspec.md) uses.
 The first part of the filename is the name of the class.
 So we have just implied that the class we'll be testing will be called Bike.

 Now let's write our first test in spec/bike_spec.rb.
+Whatever you do, **DO NOT** copy and paste this code, you must type it out yourself (not the comments).
+It is essential that you type the code out yourself or you will not learn effectively.

 ````ruby
 #we're describing the functionality of a specific class, Bike